-Is The Covid Unemployment Payment Taxable?
+Is The Pandemic Unemployment Payment Taxable?

 Jobseekers Benefit is taxable and has been for years.
 We expect the taxation of the Covid unemployment payment to be done in a similar way.